plumed-tutorials/plumed-tutorials/specifying_atoms.md

 ## Virtual atoms

-Sometimes, when calculating a colvar, you may not want to use the positions of a number of atoms directly.
+Sometimes, when calculating a collective variable, you may not want to use the positions of a number of atoms directly.
 Instead you may wish to use the position of a virtual atom whose position is generated based on the positions of a collection of other atoms.
 For example you might want to use the center of mass of a group of atoms.
-PLUMED has a number of routines for calculating the positions of these virtual atoms from lists of atoms that are in the [vatom module](vatom.html).
+PLUMED has a number of routines for calculating the positions of these virtual atoms from lists of atoms that are in the vatom module.

-To specify to a colvar that you want to use the position of a virtual atom to calculate a colvar rather than one of the atoms in your system you simply use the label for your virtual atom in place of the usual numerical index.
-Virtual atoms and normal atoms can be mixed together in the input to colvars as shown below:
+To specify to an action that you want to use the position of a virtual atom to calculate an action rather than one of the atoms in your system you simply use the label for your virtual atom in place of the usual numerical index.
+Virtual atoms and normal atoms can be mixed together in the input to actions as shown below:

 ```plumed
 com1: COM ATOMS=1,10